andreas-schroeder/akka-http-concurrency-limits/README.md

 [Akka http](https://github.com/akka/akka-http) implementation for Netflix's [adaptive concurrency limits](https://github.com/Netflix/concurrency-limits).

-In good reactive manner, this adapter avoids blocking threads and synchronization by using akka stream primitives and actors.
+In good reactive manner, this adapter avoids blocking threads and synchronization by using Akka Streams primitives and actors.

 ## When To Use Concurrency Limits